Safe-DS/API-Editor/.github/contributing.md

 ### Title

-The title must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) convention.
+The title must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) convention. **Mark breaking changes with an exclamation mark**.

 All **types** from [Commitizen](https://github.com/commitizen/conventional-commit-types/blob/master/index.json) are allowed.
 Pick the one that fits best:

 | Type | Meaning |
 |------|---------|
 | **`feat`** | New feature |